 "'Cause you won't be runnin' nowhere, that's why.
-This place is locked tight."
-He gestured around and for the first time Heather got a good look at the room.
+This place is locked up tight."
+He gestured, and for the first time Heather got a good look at the room.
 A bathroom?

 "Yeah, I get it."

-"What do you mean, no!?"
+"What do you mean, no?"

 "My lady has come all the way from Elkenfeld for this?
-A river serpent Sheriek with the gall to just turn her away?"
+A river serpent sheriek with the gall to just turn her away?"

 "My father once was," admitted the snake, "but he is dead now."

-"I deal in whatever puts meat on the table," Was all he had to say for himself, and for some reason this caused her to smirk.
+"I deal in whatever puts meat on the table," was all he had to say for himself, and for some reason this caused her to smirk.
 The goddess spoke only once more, humor in her ethereal voice.

 "Stupid Chris," She absently muttered, while her mind worked things out at top speed.
-She first headed for the door she'd come in from, but just as she'd expected, found it to still be locked tight.
+She first headed for the door she came in from, but just as she'd expected, found it to be locked up tight.
 The polished brass handle wouldn't budge, so she didn't waste much time on that.
 Instead Heather made her way around to the far wall, inspecting what looked like a well-covered window.
-The frame had been carved out of wood, which felt soft and warm at her fingers.
-The steam from the bath had left it with a slick coating of rose-scented wetness, and this proved to make things much easier.
+The frame was made of wood, which felt soft and warm at her fingers.
+The steam from the bath had left it with a slick coating of rose-scented wetness, but this only made things easier.
 After only a moment of carefully testing the feel at her fingers, Heather reared back and punched it.
-Sure enough, her fist sank right through, not even meeting with the glass she'd expected inside.
+Sure enough, her fist sank right through, not even meeting with the glass she felt sure must be on the inside.
 It seemed to be a thick covering of paper, in fact, and she was able to easily tear it right open.
 A pile of thick, ruined scraps gathered at her bare feet while the teenager worked, tearing the covering off almost completely, and Heather hoisted herself up, into this window, discovering now that it felt more like a crawl space.

-No sooner had she thought this than the ground beneath her knees suddenly gave way, and for that terrifying moment, Heather found herself in freefall, heart frozen, but then it was over.
-She landed right on her butt, less than graceful, but in a pile of soft, painless flowers, with the sound of applause all around.
-"Damnit."
-Finally Heather realized it had all been a trick.
+The cushioned ground here was a welcome surprise, but only then did Heather realize she'd been tricked.
 All around her stood tall, hooded figures, with her Master right in the center, speaking over the sound of vibrant applause.
 "So as you can see, gentlemen," he was saying, "our newest addition got some brains and some guts.
 I'll take the first bids now if you don't mind."